Typescript Switch case tutorial with examples

 Switch expressions can contain strings and numbers.
 However, expressions are declared with constants.

-Enum constants are defined as switch expression as well as in multiple case blocks.
+Enum constants are defined as switch expressions as well as in multiple case blocks.

-Here is an example for the switch enum case example.
+Here is an example for the switch enum case:

 enum Day {